Child, teenager, parent & family therapy

 • How long are the sessions?

 The initial session is for parents only and may sometimes take 90 minutes to allow the psychologist time to understand the situation clearly.
-This extra time also allows you get to know each other.
+This extra time also allows you to get to know each other.

 • How does therapy work?